nih-cfde/organization/CommunicationManagementHelp.md

 by filling out the [onboarding form](https://forms.gle/wsBAYevSQNVfG5eF9), however most mailing lists are unrestricted to members, and you can edit your subscriptions at any time.
 See the list of [available mailing lists here](./MailingLists.md).

 #### Getting Mail
-If you are not receiving or intermittedly receiving, mail, you may need to add CFDE@groups.io to your safe sender list in your email client’s contacts.
+If you are not receiving or are only intermittedly receiving, mail, you may need to add CFDE@groups.io to your safe sender list in your email client’s contacts.

 You should also check your subscription settings by:
 - Navigating to https://cfde.groups.io/g/General